The new owner of the historic Hotel Petaluma has begun a major update of the only single-room occupancy housing in Sonoma County.

 Nonetheless, Petaluma People Services Center, a nonprofit human services group that contracts with the city, intervened.

-Some tenants were upset, thinking that Andrews was going to turn the hotel into something else, said Executive Director Elece Hempel.
-Others had the impression their low rents were protected.
+Some tenants were upset thinking that Andrews was going to turn the hotel into something else, said Executive Director Elece Hempel, or that their low rents were protected.